aakilarosegethub/apnafund/SOCIAL_LOGIN_SETUP_GUIDE.md

-# 🔐 Social Login Setup Guide - ApnaFund
+# 🔐 Social Login Setup Guide - ApnaCrowdfunding

-Complete guide for setting up Facebook and Google social login in your ApnaFund application.
+Complete guide for setting up Facebook and Google social login in your ApnaCrowdfunding application.

 ## 📋 Table of Contents